secbeard/krbtgt-reset/README.md

 Since the SYSVOL exists for that purpose and it is replicated, we will use this.
 All operation requires domain admins privilege.

+You can adapt the script to your kerberos lifetime, by default it is 10 hours.
+The current configuration prevent a password change within 12 hours of the last password set time via the variable:

+$krbTGTMinTime = (Get-Date).AddHours(-12)

 Copy the file to the NETLOGON folder.

 ![image](https://github.com/user-attachments/assets/a76a42c5-8d43-4664-9168-a4b6629cbf73)